 Several hours after the shooting, she turned herself into William Shemalix, a traffic cop in Times Square.
 She is quoted as having said that Andy Warhol “had too much control in my life.”

 The trial that followed her arrest included: an order for Solanas to be admitted for psychiatric evaluation at Bellevue Hospital where she was deemed mentally unstable; a stint at prison ward of Elmhurst Hospital; several charges including attempted murder and illegal possession of a gun; a stay at Matteawan State Hospital for the Criminally Insane; a paranoid schizophrenia diagnosis, and ultimately a three year prison sentence.

 While all this was going down, Olympia Press published the SCUM Manifesto, taking the phrase “there’s no such thing as bad press” to a whole new level.

 Valerie Solanas died in 1988 when she was 52 years old.

 Even today, her SCUM Manifesto is included in the canon of feminist literature.
 It’s been praised and denounced.
 It’s been analyzed and reviewed.
 It’s been used in pop culture.
 And it has been reprinted at least 10 times and translated into 13 different languages.

 Feminist icon or criminally insane, the story of Valerie Solanas is one that continues to captivate people.
 It also stands as a leading example that a potentially paranoid schizophrenic convicted of attempted murder can still write.

-Next read about, Mata Hari, the feminist the world wasn’t ready for, then check out the evolution of Madonna’s feminist message.
+After learning about read about Valerie Solanas, the woman who almost killed Andy Warhol, Mata Hari, the feminist the world wasn’t ready for, then check out the evolution of Madonna’s feminist message.